-Working closely with the Office of the U.S. Trade Representative (USTR), the Chamber has led the business community’s advocacy for the inclusion of strong disciplines in the TPP trade agreement on intellectual property as well as path-breaking new rules on regulatory coherence, due process in antitrust enforcement, and state-owned enterprises.
-The opportunity to create a truly high-standard agreement is too important to miss.
+Working closely with the Office of the U.S. Trade Representative (USTR), the Chamber has led the business community’s advocacy for the inclusion of strong disciplines in the TPP trade agreement on intellectual property, regulatory coherence, due process in antitrust enforcement, and state-owned enterprises.

 - As nations across the Pacific clinch their own trade agreements that exclude the United States, the TPP represents a vital opportunity to ensure that American exporters have access to the world’s most dynamic economies.

-- To reach the vision of a “21st century trade agreement,” the TPP negotiators must conclude a high-standard agreement with no products or sectors excluded.
+- To reach the vision of a “21st century trade agreement,” the TPP negotiators must conclude a high-standard agreement that is comprehensive and ambitious.

-- The TPP negotiations represent an opportunity to establish strong rules to protect intellectual property, overcome regulatory barriers to trade, and discipline the unfair trading practices of state-owned enterprises
+- The TPP negotiations represent an opportunity to establish strong rules to protect intellectual property, cultivate the digital economy, and combat trade and investment protectionism.